Meloni’s Mother of All Reforms

 What is the all project about?

 Italy’s government follows a parliamentary system that operates on the principle of power equilibrium.
 The President of the Republic is chosen in a septennial manner by a combination of both chambers and regional representatives.
 The President of the Republic designates the Prime Minister, whose cabinet is required to undergo a vote of confidence in both chambers of the parliament.
 The proposed change aims to disrupt this equilibrium by implementing the direct election of the Prime Minister.
-According to Meloni, this would achieve three objectives: allowing the people to have a say in choosing their government, strengthening the Prime Minister’s position by ensuring a stable majority and a complete term in office, and protecting the role of the President of the Republic.
+According to Meloni, this would achieve three objectives: allowing the people to have a say in deciding their government, strengthening the Prime Minister’s position by ensuring a stable majority and a complete term in office, and protecting the role of the President of the Republic.

 Meloni believes that the revisions would enhance the authority of the Prime Minister by ensuring a secure majority.
 But the change is expected to undermine the stability of Italy’s governmental structure.
 It is exceedingly uncertain that the suggested change will successfully accomplish the named objectives.
 Rather, it is expected to have destabilising repercussions for the Italian governmental system.